jiachenyee/IDAssignment2/README.md

   - Description:
       - Type in any keyword - "Choco", "Baking", "Tea" - and hit the "Enter" button.
       - If there is/are result(s), it will be displayed as rectangular card format with the product image, name and description.
-      - If there is no result, a simple animation consisting of a magnifying glass and a question mark will be displayed alongside a message, "There's nothing to see here".
+      - If there is no result, a simple Lottie animation consisting of a magnifying glass and a question mark will be displayed alongside a message, "There's nothing to see here" (as shown under design process)
 ![img 3](https://user-images.githubusercontent.com/92764860/154637895-213c31c9-8fb0-46b6-8889-73ef19d1a9df.png)